olly - Fotolia

 William Warren, owner and consultant, Emmanuel Technology Consulting

-The biggest thing is the lack of quality control these days.
-Windows 10 has a long history of update after update causing issues.
+The biggest thing is the lack quality control these days.
+Windows 10 has a long history update after update causing issues.
 The QA [quality assurance] testers for Windows 10 are the users, and these issues only get fixed if the users scream loud enough.

-Every biannual update is pretty much a new version of Windows, and it has never been a good idea to install Windows on top of itself.
+Every biannual update is pretty much a new version Windows, and it has never been a good idea to install Windows on top itself.
 After I see my computer say, 'We have the new feature update,' I just reformat the whole machine and reinstall.
 Businesses at least have some control; we can control and delay those feature updates.

 William WarrenOwner/consultant, Emmanuel Technology Consulting